Bang-Bang-Studios/AI/README.md

 AI
 ==

-The following repository is for testing purposes of the AI section of Pentago.
+Repository for testing purposes of the AI section of the implementation of Pentago.